 \subsubsection{Persistent identifiers}

-Unique and persistent identifiers are central to FAIR, explicitly appearing in Findability and Accessibility principles, where a workflow and each version is assigned an unambiguous, global unique PID, its components are assigned distinct PIDs, the identifiers are included their metadata and all are retrievable by their identifier.
+Unique and persistent identifiers are central to FAIR, explicitly appearing in the Findability and Accessibility principles.
+In this context, where a workflow and each version are assigned an unambiguous, globally unique PIDs. its components are assigned distinct PIDs, and the identifiers are included in their metadata, all of which are retrievable by their identifier.

-Persistence of an identifier supports rediscovery, and prevents situations where non-persistent identifiers result in loss of function: a good example here is the link rot that can affect URLs included in scientific publications.
-A URL that includes a persistent identifier, like a DOI, would not lose its function.
-A persistent source of identity also supports reproducibility across scientific research.
-There should not be any confusion regarding the identity of a research workflow that has supported a project or a publication.
-Given their importance, persistent identifiers are central to the framework, and as outlined above they are accommodated by the metadata standards from bioschemas.
+Persistence of an identifier supports rediscovery and prevents situations where non-persistent identifiers result in a loss of function.
+A good example here is the link rot that can affect URLs included in scientific publications.
+A URL that includes a persistent identifier, such as a DOI, would not lose its function.
+A persistent source of identity also supports reproducibility in scientific research.
+There should not be any confusion regarding the identity of a research workflow that has supported a project or publication.
+Given their importance, persistent identifiers are central to the framework and, as outlined above, are accommodated by the metadata standards from bioschemas.

-The metadata in the RO-Crate is associated with Persistent Identifiers for all of these. \textit{Effectively, RO-Crates are metadata objects referencing PIDs.} RO-Crates describe \textit{Data Entities} which are files within the RO-Crate (called attached), or outside the RO-Crate referenced by a PID (called detached) and \textit{Contextual Entities} such as people or places, conceptual descriptions that primarily exist as metadata, like licenses, which also have global web-based PIDs.
+The metadata in the RO-Crate is associated with Persistent Identifiers for all of these. \textit{Effectively, RO-Crates are metadata objects referencing PIDs.} RO-Crates describe \textit{Data Entities} , which are files within the RO-Crate (called attached) or outside the RO-Crate referenced by a PID (called detached), as \textit{well as Contextual Entities} such as people or places, and conceptual descriptions that primarily exist as metadata, like licenses, which also have globally web-based PIDs.